iseeyou094/hackathon-submit/README.md

 - Proxy Groups: automatic fallback, load balancing or latency testing
 - Remote Providers: load remote proxy lists dynamically
 - RESTful API: update configuration in-place via a comprehensive API

-*Some of the features may only be available in the [Premium core](https://dreamacro.github.io/clash/premium/introduction.html).*